drkthng/blog-v3/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 ## Why not WordPress?

 WordPress is the most famous CMS by the time I'm writing this article.
 WordPress is convenient if you are not good at coding.
 You can find plugins for every single functionality.
 But you will soon realize that the blog becomes slower and slower upon adding plugins.
-As per my observation, WordPress adds a  lot of code for a simple function.
+As per my observation, WordPress adds a  lot of code even for a simple function.

 Also for this blog, a minimalistic WordPress theme would have done the job, but I wanted something that can load faster.
 I found Jekyll at the right time.
 Jekyll being a static-site generator - is a lot faster and very secure.
 It uses few templates over and over on all the posts and pages which make the designing part sleek.
 If you are a web designer then you can make your own design like how I did with my blog.